MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-circle-function.md

 ## Examples

-The following query finds all the places in the area defined by the following circle: Radius of 18 km, center at [-122.317404, 47.609119] coordinates.
+The following example finds all the places in the area defined by the following circle: Radius of 18 km, center at [-122.317404, 47.609119] coordinates.

 :::image type="content" source="media/geo-point-in-circle-function/circle-seattle.png" alt-text="Screenshot of a map with places within 18 km of Seattle.":::